 Experienced teachers may feel overwhelmed.
 Curriculum and educational focuses are changing.
 More students speak several languages or have increasing behavioural and learning difficulties, and teachers have less resources to meet their needs.
 But there are strategies that can help all teachers meet these challenges.

-Researchers often cite mentoring as key for early-career teachers succeeding.
+Researchers often cite mentoring as key for early-career teachers to succeed.
 Traditionally, people understand mentoring as “we’re here to rescue these teachers,” explains Ching-Chiu Lin, a research fellow at the University of British Columbia who is studying mentorship.
-But the mentality requires that teachers in all professional stages need to learn together; mentoring is about establishing a “network,” she says.
+But the mentality requires that teachers in all professional stages need to learn together; mentoring is about establishing a “network,” she adds.

 Some colleagues may be good to avoid.
 Doris Morales, a teacher in Las Vegas, remembers listening to teachers “attack” each other at staff meetings when she was a young teacher.
-“It was such a negative, toxic level that I thought to myself, ‘I don’t know if I want to be miserable like this,” she remembers.
-“As a young teacher (you think), ‘I don’t know if I want to end up angry and yelling at people over printer paper.’”
-This inspired Morales to write the book How to Survive Your First Five Years of Teaching.
+“It was such a negative, toxic level that I thought to myself, ‘I don’t know if I want to be miserable like this,’” she remembers.
+“As a young teacher [you think], ‘I don’t know if I want to end up angry and yelling at people over printer paper.’”
+This inspired Morales to write her book How to Survive Your First Five Years of Teaching.

 Mentorship works.
 Despite Noronha’s difficulties socializing in the staffroom, she quickly credits supportive teachers, whether those she knows personally or those whose blogs and Instagram accounts she follows, with helping her through her first year.
 “If I didn’t have strong teacher connections,” she says, “I don’t know where I’d be.”

 Parents can be especially hard to please.
-“Too many beginning teachers become devastated over one critical parent,” says Hemming.
+“Too many beginning teachers become devastated over one critical parent,” Hemming notes.
 It helps to remember what she calls the 10 percent rule.
 On average, 10 percent of people will always be unhappy with something.
-Teachers should listen to the complaints, but “write off” the unreasonable ones, says Hemming.
+Teachers should listen to the complaints, but “write off” the unreasonable ones, she suggests.
 If there are many complaints, then they should consider how they might change what they’re doing.